Pakistan Resolution 1940

 Indus River Dolphin

-The Indus river Dolphin is a toothed whale.
-It is found in the Indus river basin in Pakistan.
-It is the world's rarest mammal and most endangered specie.
+The Indus River dolphin is a toothed whale.
+It is found in the Indus River basin in Pakistan.
+It is the world's rarest mammal and most endangered species.

 Indus River Dolphin